 Space Added Value

-GNSS services are used for the location-based data distribution on mobile devices in order to deliver LiveEO’s analysis to on-site inspection teams.
-GNSS services are also used for on-site personnel to add ground-proof data, helping to improve LiveEO machine learning algorithms.
+Galileo and GPS services are used for the location-based data distribution on mobile devices in order to deliver LiveEO’s analysis to on-site inspection teams.
+It is also used for on-site personnel to add ground-proof data, helping us to improve our machine learning algorithms.

 Additionally, the development of the web and mobile applications made large progress.